 - 1) Various working and technical papers will document the inventory and analysis of existing and planned future conditions (including identification of data sources, methodology, and their limitations) and the public/agency input into it.

-- 2) Environmental Assessment Reports (IEA Reports) will document the following:
+- 2) The IEA Report will document the following:

 - Executive Summary (including list of technical reports and a map showing the location of the preferred undertaking);

 - Purpose and Rationale for the Undertaking;

 - Evaluation of Planning Alternatives;

 - Evaluation of Design Alternatives;

 - The environment that will be affected;

 - The proposed mitigation measures;

 - The consultation undertaken; and,

 - Commitments to future action, including external approvals known to be required.

-The IEA Reports will be submitted to the Minster of the Environment for a decision on approval.
-The Minister of the Environment will then initiate a formal public and government review of the IEA Reports to assist in making a decision on whether to approve the undertaking.
+The IEA Report will be submitted to the Minster for a decision on approval.
+The Minister will then initiate a formal public and government review of the IEA Report to assist in making a decision on whether to approve the undertaking.

-Reference copies of the IEA Reports will be made available at local libraries, City Hall, City and the MOE Regional and/or District office.
+Reference copies of the IEA Report will be made available at local libraries, City Hall, City and the MOE Regional and/or District office.